Peginterferon Alfa-2b (peg-in-ter-FEER-on AL-fa-2b)

 PEGIntron, Peg Intron RP, Sylatron

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to peginterferon alfa-2b.
-You should not use this medicine if you have certain other liver problems that are getting worse (such as autoimmune hepatitis or cirrhosis).
+You should not use this medicine if you have certain liver problems that are getting worse (such as autoimmune hepatitis or cirrhosis).
 Do not use this medicine together with ribavirin if you are pregnant, if your partner is pregnant, if you have a blood disorder (such as sickle-cell anemia or thalassemia major), or if you have severe kidney disease.

 How to Use This Medicine